garyrussell/message-stream-processing/README.md

-# soap-ingest-transform
+# Message Stream Processing

-Demo of how to ingest/transform/enrich SOAP messages with Spring Cloud Data Flow and write them into Gemfire
+Demo of how to take messages in as a stream and then route them, based on information in the payload, to different sinks/consumers.

+Also demonstrated is messages transformation and enrichment.